anishakd4/postgresLearning/104_schema_migrations/README.md

 [<img src="./pictures/post_migration_02.png" width="50%"/>](./pictures/post_migration_02.png)

-# Data migration and schema migration
+# Data migration and schema migration together

 - Well, as I'm going to show you, if we try to do everything inside of one step, we can very easily get into trouble really, really quickly.